INTERVIEW AND PICTURES BY MARKO SYRJALA

 CRIMSON IDOL RE-IDOLIZED

 First of all, I would like to congratulate you on this new tour, because it’s been entirely sold out so far.
-There is a lot of demand for W.A.S.P., and for my eyes, it seems that the band’s popularity is growing again.
+There is a lot of demand for W.A.S.P., and in my eyes, it seems that the band’s popularity is growing again.
 Is this something that you didn’t expect this time?

 Blackie Lawless: It’s hard to predict.
-You know what I mean?
+Do you know what I mean?
 Who knows how an audience will respond?
 As an artist, you make the best work you can and whatever happens, happens.
 You can’t predict anything.
 As I said, the only thing anyone ever is in control of is the stuff they do.
 So, anything after that, you hope for the best.
 But it’s nice to, you know, I’m at a point in my career where I’m trying to make the best records that I can because I don’t think there is anything to prove.
-The time itself speaks for that.
-Any artist who can go 20, 30 years.
+The time itself speaks for that: any artist who can go 20, 30 years.
 So, the only thing you really can do is keep doing quality work, and that’s my motivation.
 Yeah.,

 This time you don’t have an actual new studio album to promote, but you’re soon going to release the re-recorded version of THE CRIMSON IDOL, which is one of your most significant records to date.
 Also, the long-awaited movie based on the album will finally see the light of the day.
 Would you tell more about those upcoming releases and the reasons behind the decision to re-record the old album?